Never at War: Crusade for democracy

 Weart finds that nations have often tried to spread their political system to other nations.
 He finds many failed attempts to impose democracy by military intervention.
 For example, during the early part of the 20th century the United States sent soldiers to many nations in Central America to hold free elections but with little long-term success.
 The attempts that succeeded, like occupied Japan after World War II, involved drastic change of the whole political culture.
 Weart argues that it is generally better to spread democracy by diplomacy and by slowly promoting internal political change.

 Criticisms

 Reviews of the book have ranged from positive to negative.

-Statistically-based critiques
+Statistically based critiques

-One is that Weart makes no attempt to use statistics to prove that the findings are statistically significant.
+One criticism is that Weart makes no attempt to use statistics to prove that the findings are statistically significant.
 That would be very difficult to do if all of human history were included.
 The many statistical studies on that subject have almost always limited themselves to the period after 1815.
 There are prefabricated data sets available, which list for example all battle deaths for all nations.
-Weart instead uses a well-used method often used by historians: comparative case studies.
+Weart instead uses the well-known "small N" method often used by historians and social scientists: comparative case studies.
 Especially by looking at many ambiguous cases, it is possible to sift out a set of features that decide if a pair of regimes makes war or avoids it.
+Weart has not done this formally, but it would be easy to do from the cases in the book.